dpb587-pivotal/docs-bosh/release/authoring/overview.md

  * `LICENSE` - a license for the release
  * `README` - human-friendly readme about the release

-Traditionally, every release should be a git repository.
+Traditionally, every release is a git repository.
 This allows changes to be tracked over time and for releases to be maintained by a larger team.
-To learn more about how repository workflows relate to release management, see [Creating Final Releases](../../../todo.md).

 !!! tip
     To automatically initialize a release and these files, use the [init-release](../../../todo.md) command.